Associate Professor of Law and Associate Director of the Institute of Delaware Corporate and Business Law

 J.D., Temple University School of Law

-Paul L. Regan is Associate Professor of Law and Acting Director of the Institute of Delaware Corporate and Business Law
+Paul L. Regan is Associate Professor of Law and Associate Director of the Institute of Delaware Corporate and Business Law

 at Widener's Delaware campus.
 Professor Regan received a B.S. from Villanova University in 1979 and a J.D. from Temple University Law School in 1982.